emwap/stream-paper/paper.md

 usable even in an EDSL context.

 \paragraph{\bf Coiterative streams}
 A coiterative representation of streams makes it possible to avoid recursion in the definition of streams and in functions defined for streams [@Caspi19981].
-Our initial representation in section \ref{the-problem} was based on coiteration.
+Our initial representation in [The Problem] section was based on coiteration.

 The stream fusion framework [@coutts2007stream] builds on the following coiterative representation: